Jacob Rees-Mogg: Early life and education

+At age nine he made his first will and testament, and at thirteen he opened a Coutts bank account.
 When Rees-Mogg was ten, he was left £50 by a distant cousin, and his father, on his behalf, invested in shares in the now-defunct General Electric Company (GEC).
 Rees-Mogg said this event was the beginning of his interest in stock markets.
 Having learned how to read company reports and balance sheets, he later attended a shareholders' meeting at GEC, where he voted against a motion because dividends were too low.
 He subsequently invested in London-based conglomerate Lonrho, eventually owning 340 shares, and reportedly caused the company's chairman Lord Duncan-Sandys "discomfort" by quizzing him at an annual general meeting on the low dividends offered to shareholders.
 In 1981, at a shareholders' meeting of GEC, in which he owned 175 shares at the time, he told the chairman Lord Nelson that the dividend on offer was "pathetic", sparking amusement among board members and the media.

 After prep school, Rees-Mogg entered Eton College, where he was described in a school report as a "particularly dogmatic" Thatcherite.
-Upon leaving Eton, he had his portrait painted by Paul Branson RP for the Eton College Collections, which was later put on display during the Faces of 1993 Royal Society of Portrait Painters exhibition.
+Upon leaving Eton, he had his portrait painted by Paul Brason, a member of the Royal Society of Portrait Painters, for the Eton College Collections, which was later put on display during the Faces of 1993 Royal Society of Portrait Painters exhibition.

-Rees-Mogg read history at Trinity College, Oxford, where he graduated with an upper second-class honours degree in 1991.
+Rees-Mogg read history at the University of Oxford as an undergraduate student at Trinity College, Oxford, where he graduated with an upper second-class honours degree in 1991.
 Almost immediately after arriving in 1988, he was nominated by Cherwell for the title of "Pushy Fresher", printing a photograph of open-mouthed Rees-Mogg in a suit with the caption "What more need we say?".
 While at Oxford, he became president of the Oxford University Conservative Association with what Cherwell described as a "campaign for world domination and social adequacy".
 Rees-Mogg was a member and frequent debater at the Oxford Union and elected Librarian, but Damian Hinds defeated him for president of the Union.
 Reflecting on his time at university, Rees-Mogg regretted not having studied Classics.